Wick effect

 The wick effect is an alleged partial or total destruction of a human body by fire, when the clothing of the victim soaks up melted human fat and acts like the wick of a candle.
 The wick effect, in conjunction with an external source of ignition, is one possible explanation for incidents attributed to the phenomenon of spontaneous human combustion.

 Details

-The wick effect theory says a person is kept aflame through their own fats after being ignited, accidentally or otherwise.
+The wick effect theory describes how a person can be kept aflame through their own subcutaneous fats after being ignited, accidentally or otherwise.
 The clothed human body acts like an "inside-out" candle, with the fuel source (human fat) inside and the wick (the clothing of the victim) outside.
 Hence there is a continuous supply of fuel in the form of melting fat seeping into the victim's clothing.
 Fat contains a large amount of energy due to the presence of long hydrocarbon chains.

 Examples

 Mary Reeser case

 Mary Reeser (1884–1951) of St. Petersburg, Florida was most likely a victim of the wick effect.
 It was suspected that she had accidentally ignited herself with a cigarette.
 The fat which over time had been absorbed by her clothing likely acted as fuel for the fire.
 At the scene, investigators found melted fat in the rug near Mary's body.